pistell/MGRS-Mapper/README.md

 # MGRS Mapper

+---

+🚨 As of 21MAR2020 I am stopping all development.
+My Army unit has been called up to fight the Coronavirus.
+I have no idea how long I will be gone for

 Drag and drop custom generated NATO military symbols onto Google Maps with an MGRS overlay.
 ![MGRS Mapper Screenshot](http://i.imgur.com/lozzh2W.jpg "MGRS Mapper Screenshot")